 NOTE: Students who have participated in interscholastic athletics, marching band, show choir or cheerleading for at least two (2) full seasons as defined in the student handbook, while enrolled in grades 9 through 12, and as documented by the guidance counselor may be excused from the high school physical education requirement.
 Students electing such an excuse shall complete one-half (1/2) unit of at least sixty (60) hours of instruction in another course of study which is designated by the Board as meeting the high school curriculum requirements.
-A student who has participated in the junior reserve officer training corps for at least two (2) full school years while enrolled in grades 9 through 12 may be excused from the high school physical education requirement and may use credit for such participation to satisfy the requirement to complete one-half (1⁄2) unit in another course of study.
+A student who has participated in the junior reserve officer training corps for at least two (2) full school physical education requirement and may use credit for such participation to satisfy the requirement to complete one-half (1/2) unit in another course of study.